Scope of Practice

 - Active Supervision is the process by which a supervisee receives one hour of face-to-face supervision with his/her board-approved supervisor for every 20 hours of direct client contact or at least once every three-month period.

 - A Provisional Licensed Marriage and Family Therapist shall renew his/her provisional license every two years in the month of October.
 In order to process your renewal, the Board Office must be in receipt of the following materials by October 31st:

 - Online PLMFT Renewal Application (accessible through licensee dashboard)

 - Renewal Fee ($85)

 - Exam Scores sent directly from testing agency: Take the National Marriage and Family Therapist Examination (NMFTE) and request the submission of a score report to the Board by the testing agency until a passing score is achieved.
 If a passing score is not achieved, the NMFTE must be taken at least once per renewal period.

 - Documentation of Continuing Education Hours (See Chapter 33, Section 3315 of the Board Rules for Continuing Education Requirements)

 - Statement of Practices and Procedures

-Additional Info and the Public
+Additional Information for the Public

 - PLMFTs (Provisional Licensed Marriage and Family Therapists) are individuals who are provisionally licensed to provide Marriage and Family Therapy Services to the public under the active supervision of a Board-Approved Supervisor while working toward independent licensure.
 PLMFTs must accrue a minimum of 3,200 hours of supervised experience in a minimum timeframe of two years before they may be considered for LPC licensure.
 PLMFTs may not practice independently or receive direct payment for services rendered.